cordialgerm/foe_foundry/data/5e_canonical/mammoth.md

 ***Stomp***. *Melee Weapon Attack:* +10 to hit, reach 5 ft., one prone creature. *Hit:* 29 (4d10+7) bludgeoning damage.

 A **mammoth** is an elephantine creature with thick fur and long tusks.
-Stockier and fiercer than normal elephants, mammoths inhabit a wide range of climes, from subarctic to subtropical.
+Stockier and fiercer than normal elephants, mammoths inhabit a wide range of climes, from subarctic to subtropical.</statblock>